Global Gender Committee (former Gender Working Group)

 Economic and emotional empowerment – Promoting and sponsoring initiatives that bridge the income inequality gap.

 Understanding Gender-Differences in Substance use to Develop Appropriate Prevention Interventions

 Gender-sensitive research on treatment has started to develop, yet prevention seems to lack gender- and regional specific research and evaluation.
 The gender differences within substance use showcase the urgent need for further research in and development of gender-sensitive prevention programmes.
 This paper aims to create a global understanding of the different needs for, incentives for, and effects on girls and women who use substances.
 It highlights that prevention is an essential part of the continuum of care framework while promoting health and wellbeing.

 The position paper is an exhaustive document elaborating on women and addiction, the stigma they face, the risks, the concept of recovery, crosscutting issues, and ways forward to allow women with substance use disorders to receive the necessary services while reducing barriers to their treatment and recovery.

 Access the infographic here

 Way Forward: Developing Gender-Sensitive Addiction Treatment Programmes to Eradicate Barriers for Women

-Together with Dianova International, the Gender Working Group launched a guide with 6 action points that will be helpful in the way forward in developing gender-sensitive addiction treatment programmes to eradicate barriers for women.
+Together with Dianova International, the Global Gender Committee launched a guide with 6 action points that will be helpful in the way forward in developing gender-sensitive addiction treatment programmes to eradicate barriers for women.

 The infographic of the article is shared in various languages: